 There is also a split tunneling feature which allows you to choose which traffic goes through the VPN.
 This is handy if you want to use the VPN for torrenting while using a regular connection for other activities, or vice versa.

 In addition, all Surfshark apps have a built-in kill switch which will force my internet connection to drop if the VPN connection drops unexpectedly.
 Note that the kill switch is disabled by default but you can toggle it on in the app settings.

 On the surface, Surfshark’s security features look fairly standard in comparison to other major VPN providers.
 It uses 256-bit AES encryption, which is as good as it gets.
 This is in conjunction with a SHA512 authentication hash and 2048-bit DHE-RSA key exchange, along with perfect forward secrecy.

 OpenVPN is enabled by default on the desktop apps, while IKEv2 is the default for mobile.
 Shadowsocks encryption is an additional option for Windows and Android users, in case the other protocols cannot be established.
 A new addition to Surfshark’s protocol options is WireGuard.
 This lightweight, open-source protocol is becoming popular among VPN providers and users alike, as it boasts great speeds, excellent security, and compatibility with all major operating systems.

 Surfshark includes a kill switch that can be toggled on and off within the apps.
 This will prevent you from browsing unprotected should the VPN connection drop.

-Apps come with the following features that you won’t often find on other VPNs:
+Apps come with the following features that you won’t often find on many other VPNs: